Kometa-Team/Kometa/docs/files/overlays.md

     |   `%`    | Rating out of 100                                  | `87`, `90`                                 |
     |   `#`    | Rating on a 10 point scale removing `.0` as needed | `8.7`, `9`                                 |
     |   `/`    | Rating on a 5 point scale                          | `8.6` shows as `4.3`, `9.0` shows as `4.5` |

+???+ tip "Note on `mdb` sources"

+     MDBList is not a live reflection of third-party sites such as CommonSense and Trakt.
+The data on MDBList is often days, weeks and months out of date as it is only periodically refreshed.
+As such, the data that Kometa applies using `mdb_` operations applies may not be the same as you see if you visit those third-party sources directly.

 ##### Special String Text